nishantjr/masters-thesis/thesis.md

 Conditions on the theories
 --------------------------

-For the Nelson Oppen method to be viable, the theories must beet some basic conditions.
+For the Nelson Oppen method to be viable, the theories must meet some basic conditions.

 Stably Infinite